department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/vgli.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
+title: Veterans' Group Life Insurance (VGLI) | Veterans Affairs
-title: Veterans’ Group Life Insurance (VGLI)
+heading: Veterans’ Group Life Insurance (VGLI)
+description: You might be able to continue coverage with Veterans Group Life Insurance (VGLI) after you leave the military.
+Life insurance benefit amounts depend on how much SGLI coverage you had when you were in the military.
+Find out how to apply and how much you'll pay for these benefits.
 display_title: Veterans’ Group (VGLI)
+keywords: vgli, veterans group life insurance, veterans life insurance
 concurrence:
 order: 4
 children: lifeInsuranceVGLI